I. Identity and contact details of the data controller

 Your personal information will be stored for as long as necessary to fulfill the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.

-You have the right to revoke your consent under data protection law at any time.
-The revocation of consent does not affect the legality of processing carried out on the basis of the consent until revocation.
+You have the right to withdraw your declaration of consent under data protection law at any time.

-You can deactivate the use of your personal data by Google using the following link: https://adssettings.google.de
+You can use the following link to deactivate the use of your personal data by Google: https://adssettings.google.de.

 1. Scope of the processing of personal data

-For more information about Google Tag Manager, please visit: https://www.google.com/intl/de/tagmanager/ and see Google’s privacy policy: https://policies.google.com/privacy.
+Further information on Google Tag Manager can be found at https://www.google.com/intl/de/tagmanager/ and in Google’s privacy policy: https://policies.google.com/privacy.

 1. Purpose of data processing